 We all know that our canine companions are not exactly great at sleeping in general.
 You try to put them down and they’ll only get so far before getting up again.
 And even if you manage to get them on the bed, it’s pretty much guaranteed that they won’t stay there for long.

 But what about our pets’ strange sleeping habits?
+You might be wondering why your dog is sleeping with tongue out?
 Why do some dogs stretch their mouths wide open while sleeping?
 This can lead to an unusual condition called “hanging tongue syndrome” which affects both puppies and adult dogs alike.
 If your pet has this problem, don’t worry — we’re here to help!

 Why Does My Dog Sleep With His Tongue Out?

 This one is easy.
 The main reason why dogs sleep with their mouth open is because of something known as “sleep grooming.”
 In order to groom themselves properly during these precious few hours each night, dogs need access to water.
 But since it’s difficult for them to lick themselves due to being unable to close their jaws, they resort to using other means such as scratching themselves against trees or walls.
 When they do this, they often end up licking away dirt particles from their fur, along with bugs or parasites lying dormant within.
 To make matters worse, this also exposes them to dangerous bacteria like E Coli.
 By doing this, they may cause harm by accidentally swallowing harmful dust.